topel-research-group/Bamboozle/README.md

 ## Identify deletions within exons

-Finding deletions occuring within exons; requires a bed file of exons and a text file of deletions (the output of the above `-e/-f` function)
+Finding deletions occurring within exons; requires a bed file of exons and a text file of deletions (the output of the above `-e/-f` function)
 * Note: Both `-x` and `-m` are required
 * Note: This function will eventually be merged with the above `deletions` function